 Ferrary & Déo (2022) also found a critical mass of female representation, at middle management and staff level in large French companies.

-A non-linear relationship between diversity and firm performance sounds plausible.
-It is relatively straightforward to investigate for gender diversity because in that case the relative proportion of only two groups – males and females – and only one critical mass value (for females) need to be taken into consideration.
+Such non-linear relationships are relatively straightforward to investigate for gender diversity because in that case the relative proportion of only two groups – males and females – and only one critical mass value (for females) need to be taken into consideration.
 It would be far more difficult for other types of diversity, like ethnic, personality, cognitive or age diversity.
 For example, for ethnic diversity one would have to assume critical mass values for each of the ethnicities in a group.
 In addition, it is probable that these critical mass values for the same ethnicity would be different in groups with different ethnic composition.
 Thus, the critical mass value for whites might be different if the group consists of white, black and Asian members than if it consists of white, black and hispanic members.

 Moderating factors